In This Article

 Micro-needling is a procedure that uses a bunch of tiny needles to puncture the very first layer of skin.
 This process works to rejuvenate your skin by boosting collagen production, which in turn reduces the appearance of wrinkles, fine lines, and elevates the overall texture of your skin.

 The particular micro-needling treatment was done with a tool called the Vivace (in my particular experience, we used the micro-needling device in tandem with a laser, which is more intense than micro-needling alone).
 "What excited me about the Vivace was, of course, the combination of radio frequency and micro-needling, but more so how precisely, cleanly, and deeply it could deliver both.
 Finally, you add in blue and red LED, and you have a trifecta of modalities to treat multiple skin concerns," explains Gabe Lubin, founder of Cartessa Aesthetics.
 "Physicians can select the exact depth best for each patient's skin type and condition and use robotic precision delivery to go as deep as 3.5 millimeters at 0.1-millimeter increments—no other device can."
-Blue light is helpful for those who suffer from acne, as the light and heat target bacteria and reduce acne scarring.
+Blue light is helpful for those who suffer from acne, as the light and heat target bacteria that cause breakouts.